Sailesh-Singh/SQL-Preparation/README.md

 +   Alternative Queries

 In this Journey of learning SQL, you will get to know about the  different commands based on their level of difficulty and arrange in different **_Sub-Domains_**

+##  Basic Select
+We begin our journey from Hacker Rank practice course.
+In this practice course we learn about Basic Select operations with respective clauses.